-I am passionate about research that elevates historically underrepresented voices, highlights persistent barriers to equity, and makes behavior analysis a more welcoming field to all.
+I am passionate about elevating historically underrepresented voices, highlighting persistent barriers to equity, and making behavior analysis a more welcoming field to all.

 I am interested in tackling misconceptions about behavior analysis in the college classroom to improve public perception of ABA and promote interest in behavior-analytic careers.